 Spending and human resources

-As shown in the preceding table, the RCMP's 2020-21 Planned Spending is $3.5 billion spread across its three core responsibilities and Internal Services.
-Of this, $1.5 billion is in support of Contract and Indigenous Policing, which provides policing services to provinces, territories, municipalities, and Indigenous communities under Police Services Agreements.
+The RCMP's 2021-22 planned spending is $3.4 billion spread across its three core responsibilities and Internal Services. $1.5 billion is in support of Contract and Indigenous Policing, which provides policing services to provinces, territories, municipalities, and Indigenous communities under Police Services Agreements.
 An additional $0.9 billion is in support of resources devoted to Federal Policing, which encompasses all Federal Mandated activities as well as International Policing Operations.
 Moreover, $0.5 billion is in support of National Police Services functions that are critical to effective, intelligence-led policing.
 Lastly, there is $0.6 billion in Planned Spending related to Internal Services functions that support police operations.

 |Core responsibilities and |

-The RCMP's 2020-21 Budgetary Planned Gross Spending is $5.3 billion, which includes $1.8 billion in vote netted revenues, accounting for total planned net spending of $3.5 billion.
+The RCMP's 2021-22 Budgetary Planned Gross Spending is $5.2 billion, which includes $1.8 billion in vote netted revenues, accounting for a total Budgetary Planned Net Spending of $3.4 billion.

 The RCMP vote netted revenue authorities are largely related to the provision of Contract and Indigenous Policing services for recoveries of eligible costs from the contract jurisdictions in accordance with the Police Services Agreements.
 In addition, revenues are collected in relation to the provision of protective services on Parliament Hill, DNA analysis through biology casework analysis agreements with provinces and territories, and for services provided by the Canadian Police College to the law enforcement community.

-The planned vote netted revenues in 2021-22 and beyond are consistent with those of 2020-21 at $1.8 billion.
-Revenues will increase slightly year over year as provinces and municipalities seek additional police services within the Police Services Agreements.
+The planned vote netted revenues in 2022-23 and beyond are consistent with those of 2021-22 at $1.8 billion.
+The revenues will increase slightly year over year as provinces and municipalities seek additional police services within the Police Services Agreements.